gradle/gradle/subprojects/docs/src/docs/release/notes.md

 The task `PlatformScalaCompile` is now cacheable.
 This means that [Play projects](userguide/play_plugin.html) now also benefit from the [build cache](userguide/build_cache.html)!

+### New property for debugging the build cache

+With Gradle 4.6 we introduce the Gradle property [`org.gradle.caching.debug`](userguide/build_environment.html#sec:gradle_configuration_properties) which causes individual input property hashes to be logged on the console.
+For example, when running `gradle compileJava -Dorg.gradle.caching.debug=true --build-cache` the output would be:

+    :compileJava
+    Appending taskClass to build cache key: org.gradle.api.tasks.compile.JavaCompile_Decorated Appending classLoaderHash to build cache key: 0e1119759d236086191ff6fbd26c610f Appending actionType to build cache key: _BuildScript_$_run_closure1_769114ba780efdb8aed68d70a323d160 Appending actionClassLoaderHash to build cache key: c383666cbb0f1bf25d832b944f228c44 Appending actionType to build cache key: org.gradle.api.tasks.compile.JavaCompile_Decorated Appending actionClassLoaderHash to build cache key: 0e1119759d236086191ff6fbd26c610f Appending inputPropertyHash for 'options.class' to build cache key: 74824162f3f111308fa9dc95c82b65a6 Appending inputPropertyHash for 'options.compilerArgs' to build cache key: 8222d82255460164427051d7537fa305 ...
+    Appending inputPropertyHash for 'source' to build cache key: 55786645cf0e6dcf6a3d48b1b43bf687 Appending outputPropertyName to build cache key: destinationDir Build cache key for task ':compileJava' is 2221655c6648a7e9baf61a6234de8658

+In earlier versions of Gradle, this output was logged on the `INFO` log level.
+This does not happen anymore and the info logs should be much cleaner now when the build cache is enabled.

 ## Promoted features

 Promoted features are features that were incubating in previous versions of Gradle but are now supported and subject to backwards compatibility.